danielkanangila/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+The session is use to persist the server state between requests for individual user.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+brcypt use one way hashes cryptography by combined password hashing function, adding salt to the hash and accumulative hashing rounds.

 - [ ] What does bcrypt do to slow down attackers?

+bcrypt use accumulative hashing rounds to slow down attackers.

 - [ ] What are the three parts of the JSON Web Token?

+The three parts of the JWT are:

+- The header
+- The payload
+- The signature

 ## Minimum Viable Product